Five Tips to Help You Getting Into a Zoo Science Career.

 If you are a zoo enthusiast by default, you may already be doing this.
 Maybe you have been doing this your whole life...
 Perfect!
 For people that have the opportunity to do some travelling and visit some zoos and aquariums (locally, nationally and abroad), this is a great opportunity to experience first hand the massive diversity that is out there.
 Even only as a visitor, you can really learn a lot from a zoo visit: differences in zoo management (of course some details may not be visible from a visitor-only perspective), enclosure design, conservation programmes, research projects, education initiatives, etc etc...
 Even without realising, this knowledge can be a powerful tool in the future, for example when you are trying to design your research project and/or a multi-zoo study.

 As I said before, there is not just one way of getting into a zoo research career, but whichever path you choose for yourself, I believe these five tips can help you succeed and get to where you want to be!
 If this is truly your passion, don't give up, even if you started in a totally different path and only realised it later on: it's never too late!
 Just persist through!

-Ricardo is currently doing his PhD on captive parrot behaviour and welfare at the University of Birmingham (UK).
+Ricardo is the founder of The Zoo Scientist and is currently finishing his PhD on captive parrot behaviour and welfare at the University of Birmingham (UK).
 Find out more about his background here.